 - They tell you your hair texture won't work well with the cut.
-Ask her if products and styling tools could make a difference.
+Ask if products and styling tools could make a difference.
 If your hair is too curly, would it work if you committed to blow drying it?
 If your hair is too straight, would volumizing spray and a curling iron help?

 Show With Your Hands

 One of the most common disappointments I hear about from those with hair horror stories are when stylists take off far more than you'd discussed.
 When it comes to length, stylists tell me it's better to show it rather than say it.
-Instead of saying you want 3 inches off, actually take your hand demonstrate exactly where you'd like your stylist to cut.
+Instead of saying you want three inches off, actually, take your hand and demonstrate exactly where you'd like your stylist to cut.
 Also, don't be afraid to speak up during your haircut if you feel it's too long or even too short.

 Think Before Saying, "Do Whatever You Want"

-The beauty editor of O Magazine tells of the time a world-renowned hairstylist offered to do her hair and she let him do whatever he wanted since the cut was free.
+The beauty editor of O Magazine tells of the time a world-renowned hairstylist offered to do her hair, and she let him do whatever he wanted since the cut was free.
 Oops.
 She ended up with a cut she hated and that took months to grow out.